emorycpa/JSCPA/README.md

 ### Log

-- Using `winston` library to log actions: https://github.com/winstonjs/winston
+<a href="https://github.com/winstonjs/winston">winston</a> library is used to log actions.

-- Logger configuration is in `logger.js`
+Logger configuration is in `logger.js`.

-- Log is recorded on both console and `logfile.log` file - this file is created automatically if not found in system
+Log is recorded on both terminal and `logfile.log` file - this file is created automatically if not found in system.

-#### Todos
+The format of log is `action type` + `EST data/time (no daylight saving)` + `your cascade username` + `description of your action`.

+There are four actions types currently being used:

+- `info`: action is processed regularly and successfully

-- **Problems**: output error in promise for folder without deletion
+- `error`: an error exists in action.
+Action failed

+- `alert`: action is required manually to fix error

+- `debug`: this message is only for local debug. **Should be removed before submitting all code to Github**

 ### Github

-- Currently no Github integration is used app
+Currently, there is no Github integration is used app

-#### Todos

-- Add Github integration to app: automatically check if the code is up-to-date in Github.
-If no, stop app.

 ## Reference Sites